Best Betting Exchanges in the UK

 Commission on the Betdaq betting exchange in the UK is only paid by customers based on their net winnings in a market.
 As is the case with most other major betting exchanges in the world these days, no commission is payable if a Betdaq customer records a net loss on a market.

-Most sports at Betdaq are charged at two per cent commission - the same as Matchbook and Smarkets - but this site actually offers a zero per cent commission rate on some markets.
+Most sports at Betdaq are charged a two per cent commission - the same as Matchbook and Smarkets - but this site actually offers a zero per cent commission rate on some markets.
 This means that if there is enough liquidity in those markets, Betdaq might well have the best value odds around in some cases, beating out rival operators including the market leader Betfair.

 • A low rate of commission means this exchange is similar to the Smarkets offering